Tyson Kidd: Career-ending injury and producer role (2015–present)

 On June 1, 2015, Kidd suffered a spinal cord injury from Samoa Joe's "Muscle Buster" finishing maneuver during a dark match on Raw.
 Several weeks later, WWE stated that he would be out of action for over a year.
 Kidd tweeted that only 5% of people survive his injury and that he had 16 staples, four screws, and a rod inserted in his neck.
 Discussing the injury, journalist Dave Meltzer said "It is unbelievable that Tyson Kidd came through as well as he did", and noted that most people who survive the injury end up quadriplegic, comparing it to Christopher Reeve's injury.

 Due to the injury, Kidd was forced to retire from in-ring competition but continues to work for WWE as a backstage producer.
-Following his retirement, WWE would begin using his real name "TJ Wilson", to refer to him when it pertained to interviews on social media.
+Upon transitioning to a producer role, Wilson worked closely with the women's division and has been praised by wrestlers including Bianca Belair who stated: "He just really polishes things for the women.
+He knows us ... he has a different connection with every single woman and he really just adds magic to this division.
+We really cannot do the things that we do without him."